Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 ***Six***

-“A *Hunter* datamind…” Six sat back and mused.
+"A *Hunter* datamind…" Six sat back and mused.

-“You sound surprised.”
+"You sound surprised."

-“I am.
+"I am.
 I didn’t think such a thing was possible.
-Igraen dogma is that the Discarded are empty husks, going through the motions but not truly intelligent in their own right.”
+Igraen dogma is that the Discarded are empty husks, going through the motions but not truly intelligent in their own right."
 He sighed and adjusted his shirt.
-“I suppose there are aspects of Hierarchy propaganda I still haven’t confronted.”
+"I suppose there are aspects of Hierarchy propaganda I still haven’t confronted."

 Life had been quite comfortable for Six in recent years.
 It still wasn’t a nice house by the Caribbean, but the simple transaction between himself and his captors remained the same: he answered questions, they mostly left him alone to live in relative peace.
 He had a well-stocked bookshelf, a decent library of vinyl music—*not,* as some alleged, the superior format, but considering he wasn’t allowed internet access, it was the best he could get—and his paintings.